 The Building Permit stage is sometimes the only time an infill project will be reviewed.
 For example, it may be reviewed only at Building Permit stage if it is exempt from Site Plan Control and all other Zoning By-law provisions have been met; it is not a Designated Heritage Building or within a Heritage Conservation District under the Ontario Heritage Act, and there is no requirement for a severance.
 The Building Code review process is technical only; designed to ensure that once the building or addition etc. is completed, the minimum building standards for health, safety, structural sufficiency, accessibility and energy conservation will have been incorporated and that applicable law has been met.
-While applicants are encouraged to consider these guidelines prior to apply for building permit, there is no mechanism to require this.
+Applicants are encouraged to consider these guidelines prior to apply for building permit.